ruslan1979/hackerrank/README.md

 # hackerrank
-Stores my solutions in popular programming contest platfom
+Stores my solutions in popular programming contest platfom.
+The uploaded solved tasks are represented in both medium and hard levels only.